marviorocha/docker-deploy-apps/README.md

  4. Open your shell make it:

 - Settings the traefik:
-`docker-compose -f docker-traefik.yml up -d --build `
+`Go to folder traefik settings your docker-compose.yml and up docker with docker-compose up -d `
-- Deploy wordpress:
+- Deploy LEMP:
-`docker-compose up -d --build `
+`Go to folder site 1 end settings your docker-compose.yml and up with docker-compose up -d`

 My site: [marviorocha.com](https://www.marviorocha.com)
 Thanks.